Audi S3: Third generation (Typ 8V 2013–2020)

 The engine used is a 2.0-liter gasoline engine with a turbocharger and an output of 221 kW (300 hp).
 A six-speed manual transmission and quattro all-wheel drive come as standard.
 The 6-speed S tronic dual clutch transmission is available for an additional charge.

 In autumn 2013, the S3 was also available as a notchback version.
 Deliveries of the sedan began at the beginning of 2014.
 It is characterized by a low, flowing roof dome that ends in a coupe-like, flat C-pillar.
 The trunk volume of the S3 notchback is 425 litres.

 A convertible version has also been on the market since July 2014.
 The S3 Cabriolet has a fabric top that opens and closes in less than 18 seconds at the touch of a button (while driving up to 50 km/h).

 In mid-2016, Audi started facelift production of the Audi S3 8V.
 The most important changes in appearance were more striking taillights with dynamic indicators as standard and more angular headlights.
 Furthermore, the front and rear bumpers including the diffuser received significant visual changes.
 In addition, the engine power was increased from 300 to 310 hp compared to the pre-facelift.

-Fourth generation (Typ 8Y, 2020-)
+Fourth generation (Typ 8Y, 2020–present)

 The fourth generation based on the Audi A3 8Y was presented on August 11.
 It came to dealers at the beginning of October 2020.
 In contrast to the previous model, only two body variants are available instead of four, the hatchback and sedan.